code-423n4/2024-03-dittoeth/README.md

   - Oracle is very dependent on Chainlink, stale/invalid prices fallback to a Uniswap TWAP.
 2 hours staleness means it can be somewhat out of date.
 - Issues related to front-running: can front-run someone's order, liquidation, the chainlink/uniswap oracle update.
 - Bridge credit system:
-  - If user has LST credit but that bridge is empty, LST credit can be redemeed for the other base collateral at 1-1 ratio
+  - If user has LST credit but that bridge is empty, LST credit can be redeemed for the other base collateral at 1-1 ratio
   - In NFT transfer, LST credit is transferred up to the amount of the collateral in the ShortRecord, which includes collateral that comes from bidder
 - There is an edge case where a short meets erc requirements because of ercDebtRate application
 - `disburseCollateral` in `proposeRedemption()` can cause user to lose yield if their SR was recently modified and it’s still below 2.0 CR (modified through order fill, or increase collateral)